FadilatBraimah/Supplier-Insights/README.md

 - Vendors like Avamm and Yombu are the largest contributors to defects, with over 15 million defects each, making them the top priority for quality checks.
 - Plants like Hingham and Charles City report the highest downtime, with over 99 million hours each, suggesting these facilities may require operational improvements or better maintenance strategies.
 - The Mechanical category accounts for the largest defects, totalling 820.83 million, followed by Logistics and Packaging.
 This breakdown provides insight into which processes need the most attention.
+- Raw Materials has noticeably more Defect for Defect Type 'No Impact'.
+- 'Goods & Services' has noticeably more Total Downtime Minutes for Material Type 'Controllers'.

 ## Recommendations
+- Implement strict quality control measures for Avamm and Yombu to reduce their defect contributions.
+- Investigate and address the causes of excessive downtime at Hingham and Charles City plants.
+- Optimize mechanical processes by improving workflows, equipment, and staff training.
+- Minimize waste in the Raw Materials category by reducing defects labeled as 'No Impact.'
+- Collaborate with suppliers to improve the reliability of controllers in the Goods & Services category.
+- Introduce real-time defect monitoring to track trends and inform corrective actions.
+- Develop standardized reports to identify recurring issues across vendors, plants, and processes.
+- Foster cross-functional collaboration to identify root causes and improve supply chain quality.

 #### VIEW THE INTERACTIVE DASHBOARD HERE [Dashbord](https://app.powerbi.com/view?r=eyJrIjoiMzAyZDQ1ZTAtOTJjYi00ZmYxLWFhYTMtNmVhYjdjMmJhNDg4IiwidCI6IjgyMTFmMzM1LWI0YWUtNGQ3NS04ODdkLTdkZGM4ZTJlZDRhYiJ9)